joomla-backports/php-tuf/README.md

 ![build](https://github.com/php-tuf/php-tuf/actions/workflows/build.yml/badge.svg)

 ## IMPORTANT
-PHP-TUF is in a pre-release state and is not considered a complete or secure version of the TUF framework.
-It should currently only be used for testing, development and feedback.

-*Do not use in production for secure target downloads!!*
+This is a forked version of the original PHP-TUF client.
+It has been patched to cover the usecases of the Joomla project.

 PHP-TUF is a PHP implementation of [The Update Framework (TUF)](https://theupdateframework.io/) to provide signing and verification for